pero5ar/kaladont-chat/README.md

 A spin-off on the soicket.io getting started chat tutorial (https://socket.io/get-started/chat).

-The app uses the same functionalities presented in the tutorial, with added logic for the Kaladont game, and the client is built with React.js
+The app uses the same functionalities presented in the tutorial, with added logic for the Kaladont game, and the client is built with React.

 ---